doyansu/ZeroJugde/README.md

-# zerojugde
+# zerojugde-c
-solving problem on zerojugdec by code
+solving problem on zerojugdec by C code